 It can be tempting not to tell children about cancer.
 Of course you want to protect your child from fear.
 But all children with cancer need to know that they have cancer.
 Most children will sense something is wrong and may make up their own stories about what it is.
 Children have a tendency to blame themselves for bad things happening.
 Being honest tends to lessen a child's stress, guilt, and confusion.

 Also, many medical terms, including cancer, will be used by health care providers and others.
 Children need to understand why they are visiting with doctors and having tests and medicines.
 It also may help children explain their symptoms and discuss feelings.
 It will help build trust in your family.

 When to Talk About the Cancer

 It is up to you when to tell your child about the cancer.
 Although it is tempting to put it off, you may find it is easiest to tell your child right away.
 It may become harder as time goes on.
 And it is best for your child to know and have time to ask questions before starting treatment.

-If you are not sure when or how to bring it up, talk with your child's provider.
-Many providers have been through this before and may have some guidance for what to do.
+If you are not sure when or how to bring it up, talk with your child's provider, such as a child life specialist.
 The provider may even help you give your child the news if it is too hard for you to do alone.

 Tips for Talking About the Cancer